Embedding/Chinese-Word-Vectors/README.md

 Mixed-small | [300](http://www.baidu.com) | [300](http://www.baidu.com) | [300](http://www.baidu.com) |  [300](http://www.baidu.com) | [300](http://www.baidu.com) | [300](http://www.baidu.com)
 Mixed-large | [300](http://www.baidu.com) | [300](http://www.baidu.com) | [300](http://www.baidu.com) |  [300](http://www.baidu.com) | [300](http://www.baidu.com) | [300](http://www.baidu.com)

+### Toolkits and training protocols
+The word2vec-word is implemented by [word2vec](https://github.com/svn2github/word2vec) toolikit.
+The word2vec-character is implemented by [fasttext](https://github.com/facebookresearch/fastText) toolkit.
+The rest are implemented by [ngram2vec](https://github.com/zhezhaoa/ngram2vec/) toolkit.

 The detailed training protocol is as follows: the size of dynamic window is set to 5; the dimension is 300; high-frequency words are filtered with sub-sampling at 1e-5 and low-frequency words are removed with threshold at 5.
 For word2vec model, we use skip-gram with negative sampling.
-For PPMI, context distribution smoothing (cds) is set to 0.75.
-For ngram feature, word-word and word-bigram co-occurrence statistics are used for training.
-For character feature, word-word and word-character co-occurrence statistics are used and character-level ngrams with 1 to 4 orders are considered.
+For both word2vec and PPMI, context distribution smoothing (cds) is set to 0.75.